elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-the-narrative-fallacy-and-how-does-it-affect-our-understanding-of-past-events.md

 seo:
   title: QuickTakes | Psychology
   page_description: >-
-    The narrative fallacy is a cognitive bias that leads to oversimplification in our understanding of past events, resulting in misleading stories that ignore the complexity and randomness of real-life situations.
+    The narrative fallacy is a cognitive bias that leads to the oversimplification and misinterpretation of past events by constructing coherent stories, impacting our understanding through false confidence and selective attention on significant occurrences.
   page_keywords: >-
-    narrative fallacy,cognitive bias,understanding past events,oversimplification,illusion of understanding,illusion of validity,causality,financial crisis,selective attention,decision-making,learning from past
+    narrative fallacy,cognitive bias,complex events,oversimplification,understanding past events,causality,illusion of understanding,illusion of validity,focus on striking events,decision-making
 author: QuickTakes
 question: >-
     What is the narrative fallacy and how does it affect our understanding of past events?